Safe Active Dynamics Learning and Control: A Sequential Exploration-Exploitation Framework

-Next, we verify our framework with hardware experiments.
+Next, we verify our framework via hardware experiments.
 We consider the planar spacecraft free-flyer platform controlled by eight thrusters as shown in Figure \ref{fig:thrusters}.

-As the system weighs ${\sim} 16\textrm{kg}$ and each thruster can only apply a maximum of $0.4\textrm{N}$, an accurate model and dynamically-feasible trajectory are necessary to safely reach a goal region.
+As the system weighs ${\sim} 16\textrm{kg}$ and each thruster can only apply a maximum force of $0.4\textrm{N}$, an accurate model and dynamically-feasible trajectory are necessary to safely reach a goal region.
 Other challenges include imperfect actuators, time-varying mass of the system as the gas tanks deplete, and unmodeled friction and tilt of the table surface.
-Our implementation follows Section \ref{sec:sim:ff} (with $\delta{=}0.1$, orthogonality and $\beta$-regularization) with the following modifications: \begin{itemize}[leftmargin=3.5mm] \itemsep{0.5mm} \item \textit{Dynamics}: we meta-train using \eqref{eq:ct_dynamics_ff_planar} discretized at $10\textrm{Hz}$ with an additional random force $\mathbf{F}_{\textrm{tilt}}$ for the tilt of the table.
+Our implementation follows Section \ref{sec:sim:ff} (with $\delta\,{=}\,0.1$, orthogonality and $\beta$-regularization) with the following modifications: \begin{itemize}[leftmargin=3.5mm] \itemsep{0.5mm} \item \textit{Dynamics}: we meta-train using \eqref{eq:ct_dynamics_ff_planar} discretized at $10\textrm{Hz}$ with an additional random force $\mathbf{F}_{\textrm{tilt}}$ to account for the tilt of the table.
 For offline meta-training, the parameters are randomized as

-\item \textit{Regulation}: we regulate the system with a PD controller (see \textbf{A1}) at the end of each phase as a new plan is computed.
-We do not use these intermediate trajectories to learn dynamics. \item \textit{Feedback}: we use a LQR controller to stabilize the trajectory around each reachable set center $\bmu_k$ and reduce uncertainty.
+\item \textit{Regulation}: we regulate the system with a PD controller at the end of each phase as a new plan is computed.\footnote{We solve four \ExploreOCP with different horizons $N$ (\seels, line $7$) which takes a total of $5$ seconds in average with our Python implementation, measured on a computer with a 3.70GHz Intel Core i7-8700K CPU.
+As the computed control inputs are directly used to steer the system, this delay may be problematic if the robot is in movement as a solution is computed.} We do not use these intermediate trajectories to learn dynamics. \item \textit{Feedback}: we use an LQR controller to stabilize the trajectory around reachable set centers $\bmu_k$ and reduce uncertainty.
+This feedback controller is computed using the prior mean parameters $\kbar_{i,0}$ of \alpaca, linearized around $\x(0)$.
 We account for this controller during planning as in \cite{LewBonalli2020} and apply the control $\ac_k\,{=}\,\ac_{\textrm{seels},k}\,{+}\,\textrm{LQR}(\x_k\,{-}\,\bmu_k)$ at $\smash{\frac{1}{3}}\textrm{Hz}$. \end{itemize}

 We use a motion capture system and interface our Python implementation with ROS.
 Using \algName, we compute a desired wrench $\ac\,{=}\,[F_x,F_y,M]$ in the world frame, which we then convert to the local frame of the robot, yielding $\ac_{\textrm{body}}$.
 We then translate these forces and torque into corresponding PWM signals for the actuators: